Craig Alan Biggio

 - Born December 14, 1965 in Smithtown, NY USA

 Craig Biggio (pronounced BIDGE-ee-o) retired at the end of the 2007 season with the longest term of service with the same club in Major League Baseball.
 He had played with the Houston Astros since 1988, beginning as a catcher, but switched to second base during the 1992 season.
 He remains the only player in baseball history to be named to an All-Star Game as both a catcher and a second baseman.
+In his first All-Star Game, in 1991, he became the first catcher to have interference called against him when Paul Molitor's bat hit his glove mid-swing.
 He would later also play two seasons as the team's centerfielder.
 At the time of his retirement, he had played 20 seasons with the same team.

 In 1998, Biggio became the first player after Tris Speaker to hit 50 doubles and steal 50 bases in a single season.
 In 2005, he became the modern all-time leader in being hit by pitches, with 273, breaking Don Baylor's previous record of 267.
 Although Biggio is the modern leader, the all-time leader is Hughie Jennings with 287.
 Biggio fell just two short of that mark.
 Biggio is just one of three players all time with more than 2,500 hits, more than 500 doubles, more than 400 stolen bases and more than 250 home runs.
 The others are Barry Bonds and Rickey Henderson.
 Biggio also is the all-time National League leader in leadoff home runs, with 53.